Department of Electrical Engineering -- Room 6408

 Tel: +46 31 772 1765

 Potential students: I am always interested in supervising strong, motivated students at the Master and PhD level.
 If you are interested, please apply to Chalmers University through the appropriate channels.
 Once you have been accepted at Chalmers, feel free contact me.
-For PhD positions, please check this website as well as http://www.chalmers.se/en/about-chalmers/vacancies/Pages/default.aspx.
+For PhD positions, please check this website as well as the Chalmers vacancies page.
 If there are no vacancies listed, this means there are no openings at that time and there is no point in contacting me.

-Postdoctoral researchers: We have occasional opening for postdoctoral researchers, which will be announced here.
+Postdoctoral researchers: We have occasional openings for postdoctoral researchers, which will be announced here.
 However, you may consider applying for a Marie Curie fellowship (see http://ec.europa.eu/research/mariecurieactions/ and click "When to apply").
-In addition, the Swedish Research Council (see http://www.vr.se/inenglish/researchfunding/applyforgrants/) sometimes awards 2-year postdoctoral fellowships.
-Should you be interested in applying please get in touch and we can assist you.